buildkite/docs/pages/pipelines/branch_configuration.md

 ## Alternative methods

-Alternatively you can use [Agent Queues](/docs/agent/v3/queues) to control which pipelines and build steps run on which agents.
+[Queues](/docs/agent/v3/queues) are another way to control what work is done.
+You can use queues to determine which pipelines and steps run on particular agents.